altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 "You want to report that to the Ministry of Military Affairs?"<br/>
 "Ugghh…"<br/>
 She looked enraged, but suppressed her emotions.
 She had grown after I was forced to leave her—— Regis thought.<br/>
-Although he wished she was composed enough to collect intel before mobilizing the army… "Well, this situation isn’t completely meaningless."<br/>
+Although he wished she was composed enough to collect intel before mobilizing the army…<br/>
+"Well, this situation isn’t completely meaningless."<br/>
 "What do you mean?"<br/>
 "The people in the capital… especially the nobles.
 We can draw their attention through the existence of the Fourth Army, which will be beneficial for us in the future."<br/>